 Wired’s website demonstrates an almost uncanny ability to take a huge selection of wildly varied themes (even though most appear to be geek-oriented), and arrange them in a way that actually makes for comfortable viewing and excellent readability.

-This is accomplished through the skillful use of column widths, spacing, padding, a comfortable use of white space and a sans-serif font that is pleasing to the eye.
+This is accomplished through the skillful use of column widths, spacing, padding, comfortable use of white space, and a sans-serif font that is pleasing to the eye.
 Font size also gives an indication to which articles are most likely to be of interest to most viewers.
-Consistency is the rule, and all the varied parts form a cohesive whole throughout the site.
+Consistency is the rule, and all the various parts form a cohesive whole throughout the site.